MaxKorbmacher/NormativeModels/README.md

-# Brain Reference: Normative Models for Brain Volume
+# _Brain Reference_: Normative Models for Brain Volume

 This repository contains code to apply trained normative models for regional brain volumetrics based on FreeSurfer **recon-all** outputs using the **Desikan-Killiany atlas**.